GreyPoupon24/Robot/README.md

 DETECTION

-Coins are detected using a metal detector made from a Colpitt's osscilator made with a CMOS inverter with an inductance that varies in response to magnetic metals.
+Coins are detected using a metal detector made from a Colpitts oscillator made with a CMOS inverter with an inductance that varies in response to magnetic metals.
 The circuit's frequency response changes and the PIC32 checks that it passes a threshold.

-The perimeter (wire with 16khz sqare wave) was created by passing an output singal from a 555timer astable osscilator through a very long wire
+The perimeter (wire with 16khz square wave) was created by passing an output signal from a 555timer astable oscillator through a very long wire

-The perimeter is detected using a tank circuit with a resonsnat frequency of 16khz.
+The perimeter is detected using a tank circuit with a resonant frequency of 16khz.
 The output is passed through a non inverting amplifier, then a diode to remove negative voltages, and finally fed into the PIC32's onboard ADC to check if it passes a certain threshold.

 ELECTROMECHANICAL CONSIDERATIONS

-The wheels are controlled using 2 H-Bridges hooked up to DC motors and impliments stick and slip steering.
+The wheels are controlled using 2 H-Bridges hooked up to DC motors and implements stick and slip steering.

 The robot's arm is moved by controlling 2 servo motors using PWM(pulse width modulation) controls.
 One servo pivots the base of the arm while another servo raises and lowers the arm